-Why Should My Son or Daughter Work at Fire Mountain?
+Why Should My Child Work at Fire Mountain?

-Parents, with all the demands on our children's time, why should you encourage your son or daughter to be a summer camp staff member.
+Parents, with all the demands on our children's time, why should you encourage your child to be a summer camp staff member.
 There are so many drawbacks to being on camp staff:

 - It takes up a large part of their summer vacation.

 - Scout Uniforms are expensive (the Staff Alumni Association has a Uniform Exchange bank that will help some staff avoid some of this expense).